Policy Updates

 - Due Date: Assessments are due on January 1 of each year.

-- Late Fee: A $25 late fee is applied on January 31 if the balance is unpaid.
+- Late Fee: A $100 late fee is applied on January 31 if the balance is unpaid.
+Please note that the Association does not issue waivers for assessments or late assessment fees.

 - Interest: Interest accrues monthly at 10% per annum on all past-due balances.